neurogenetics/ADRD_Brain_Aging/phase2/README.md

 11. Populate the multiVI clustering and CellAssign to an anndata object that still retains the full features data instead of just the high variance features used for clustering; populate_full_anndata.ipynb
 12. Annotate the curated cell-type assignments back into the MultiVI anndata object; annotate_curated_cluster.ipynb
 ## Analysis
+1. Convert the single-cell data to pseudobulk (mean) values for each broad and cluster specific cell-type for both GEX and ATAC data; pseudobulk_convert.ipynb
 1. Regression analysis between quantified features (expression and accessibility) and age; glm_pb_analysis.ipynb